-I love the time of year when I can make ratatouille, when sweet peppers, eggplant, summer squash and tomatoes are all at their peek–usually beginning early August and lasting until mid-to late September.
+I love the time of year when I can make ratatouille, when sweet peppers, eggplant, summer squash and tomatoes are all at their peak–usually beginning early August and lasting until mid-to late September.
 In my cook-with-what-you-have version quantities are easily adapted and the ratios are not critical so scale up or down as needed.
 It is important to cook some of the vegetables separately so that you don’t crowd the pans and steam them rather than sautéing them.
 You want the browning and sweetness that comes with direct contact with the hot skillet.

 It is a rich, stew-like dish in which the vegetables all break down a bit.
 It is not beautiful but it is GOOD!
 Serve with some good crusty bread, another salad, a frittata or some such.
 It’s even better the next day and delicious at room temperature as well.